Back to National Guide

 What's Included in the Price

-• Application of decking oil, stain, or paint per AS/NZS 2311 recommendations
+• Application of decking oil, stain, or paint per AS/NZS 2311:2017, which requires all end-grain of exterior timber to be sealed before exposure

 • Two coats for bare timber or colour changes; one coat for maintenance re-oiling